course-details-portlet

 Learning outcome

-The student is expected to obtain a theoretical understanding of the physics of soft and complexcondensed matter, from nanoparticles and interactions on the nanoscale to soft materials dynamics andstability on the macro scale.
-Further, obtain a theoretical and partly practical insight into parts of someexperimental techniques that are relevant for studies of soft material physics, such as microscopy,scattering techniques (light, X-ray. neutron), rheometry, microfluidics, nanofluidics and special purposetable-top" experiments.
+The student is expected to obtain a theoretical understanding of the physics of soft and complex condensed matter, from nanoparticles and interactions on the nanoscale to soft materials dynamics and stability on the macro scale.
+Further, obtain a theoretical and partly practical insight into parts of some experimental techniques that are relevant for studies of soft material physics, such as microscopy, scattering techniques (light, X-ray, neutron), rheometry, microfluidics, nanofluidics and "special purpose table-top" experiments.
 Numerical examples are part of the course.

 Learning methods and activities

-Guided self study, lectures given by the course professors and by invited international experts, colloquiagiven by students, groupwork that can be laboratory based, written home exam.In certain semesters a remote PhD School such as the Geilo PhD Schools will be part of the lectures.
+Guided self study, lectures given by the course professors and by invited international experts, colloquiagiven by students, groupwork that can be laboratory based, written home exam.In certain semesters a remote PhD School such as the Geilo PhD Schools may be part of the lectures.

 Compulsory assignments